Major Damage to Premises Sample Clauses

 Major Damage to Premises.
 If all or part of the Premises are rendered un-tenantable by damage from fire or other casualty which, in the reasonable opinion of an architect acceptable to Landlord and Tenant, cannot be substantially repaired under applicable laws and governmental regulations within sixty (60) days from the date of such casualty (employing normal construction methods without overtime or other premium), then either Landlord or Tenant may elect to terminate this Lease as of the date of such casualty by written notice delivered to the other not more than (10) days after receipt of such damage other than damage to improvements, furniture, chattels, or trade fixtures which do not belong to Landlord.

 Major Damage to Premises.
-If all or part of the Premises are rendered untenantable by damage from fire or other casualty, in the reasonable opinion of an architect selected by Landlord and approved by Tenant, which approval will not be unreasonably withheld, cannot be substantially repaired under applicable laws and governmental regulations within one hundred eighty (180) days from the date of such casualty (employing normal construction methods without overtime or other premium), then either Landlord or Tenant may elect to terminate this Lease as of the date of such casualty by written notice delivered to the other not more than twenty (20) days after receipt of such architect's opinion, failing which Landlord shall forthwith as its own expense repair such damage other than damage to improvements, trade fixtures or personal property which do not belong to Landlord.
+If all or part of the Premises are rendered untenantable by damage from fire or other casualty which, in the reasonable opinion of an architect acceptable to Landlord and Tenant, cannot be substantially repaired using the insurance proceeds received under Section 12.1 and any amounts contributed by Landlord under applicable laws and governmental regulations within 180 days from the date of such casualty (employing normal construction methods without overtime or other premium), then Tenant may elect to terminate this Lease as of the date of such casualty by written notice delivered to the other not more than ten (10) days after receipt of such architect's opinion, failing which, Landlord shall forthwith at its own expense repair such damage other than damage to improvements, furniture, chattels or trade fixtures which do not belong to Landlord.

 Major Damage to Premises.
 If all or part of Premises are rendered untenantable by damage from fire or other casualty which, in the reasonable opinion of the Landlord’s Architect, cannot be substantially repaired under applicable laws and Authority regulations within one hundred and eighty (180) days from the date of such casualty (employing normal construction methods without overtime or other premium), then the Landlord may, at its option, elect to terminate this Lease as of the date of such casualty by written notice to the Tenant not more than ten (10) days after receipt of such Architect’s opinion, failing which the Landlord or the Tenant, as the case may be, according to the nature of the damage and their respective obligations under this Lease, shall repair such damage with all reasonable diligence.
 If such notice of termination is given, the Tenant shall deliver up possession of the Premises to the Landlord within thirty (30) days after delivery of the notice of termination and Rent shall be apportioned and paid to the date on which the Tenant delivers vacant possession of the Premises, subject to any abatement to which the Tenant may be entitled.